-The Extractive Sector Transparency Measures Act (ESTMA), which received royal assent in December 2014, and is expected to come into effect in June, requires mining companies to publicly disclose payments greater than $100,000 they make to foreign and domestic governments.
+The Extractive Sector Transparency Measures Act, which received royal assent in December 2014, requires mining companies to publicly disclose payments greater than $100,000 they make to foreign and domestic governments.

-"It's an anti-corruption measure," said Pierre Gratton, the president and CEO of the Mining Association of Canada.
-"By having companies disclose what they pay, then citizens of those countries can ask questions about what their governments might be doing with that money."
+“It’s an anti-corruption measure,” said Pierre Gratton, the president and CEO of the Mining Association of Canada (MAC).
+“By having companies disclose what they pay, then citizens of those countries can ask questions about what their governments might be doing with that money.”

 But when the Mining Association of Canada teamed up with non-governmental organizations to propose the legislation for the federal government, it didn’t intend for the rules to apply to First Nations as well.

-But the federal government felt otherwise, and will require mining companies to disclose any payments exceeding $100,000 they make to First Nations.
-To allow for some consultation, the rules to disclose publicly payments to First Nations will be delayed for two years.
+But the federal government felt otherwise, and will require mining companies to disclose any payments they make the First Nations exceeding $100,000.
+To allow for some consultation, the rules to publicly disclose payments to First Nations will be delayed for two years.